littensy/charmed-icons/README.md

 ## 🙌 Requests

-If you have any icon requests, please [open an issue](https://github.com/littensy/charmed-icons/issues/new) with the `file-icon` or `folder-icon` label.
+If you have any icon requests, please [open an issue](https://github.com/littensy/charmed-icons/issues/new).

 Ping me on Discord `@littensy` for a quicker response!!